mebusy/notes/dev_notes/vim.md

  - Another very useful vi or ex command is `:r` to read in the contents of another file.
     - Thus: :r foo inserts the contents of the file named "foo" at the current line.
     - More powerful is the `:r!` command.
 This reads the results of a command , and insert it at the current line.
+ - Even more powerful are the `!` (bang) and `:... !` (ex bang) commands.
+    - These also execute external commands and read the results into the current text.
+    - However, they also filter selections of **our text** through the command!
+        - This we can sort all the lines in our file using `1G!Gsort`.
+This is equivalent to the ex variant `:1,$!sort`.
+        - > Writers often use ! with the Unix fmt or fold utilities for reformating or "word wrapping" selections of text.
+        - A very common macro is `{!}fmt` (reformat the current paragraph).
  - Another useful ex command is `:so` (short for `:source`).
-    - This reads the contents of a file as a series of commands.
+    - This reads the contents of a file as *a series of commands*.